Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-Finally, Proposition \ref{cE0}\ relies on an upper-bound given as a Continuous State Branching Process, for which the extinction rate is much more explicit and clearly as strong as needed for sufficiently small initial condition : \begin{lem} With $Z^{U}$ the solution of the EDS :
+Finally, Proposition \ref{U:cE0}\ relies on an upper-bound given as a Continuous State Branching Process, for which the extinction rate is much more explicit.
+It is clearly as strong as needed for sufficiently small initial condition.